Pan Seared Scallops with Bacon Cream Sauce

-The difficult part is keeping yourself from sticking your face in this bacon cream sauce and inhaling it all in one fell swoop.
+The difficult part is keeping yourself from sticking your face in this bacon cream sauce and inhaling it all.

 The even more difficult part will be trying to find recipes for the subsequent courses that will live up to this opening dish.

-Your date actually might still be licking the plate to get every little drop of this sauce before they let you take it away.
+Your date actually might still be licking the plate to get every little drop of this sauce before you take it away.

 If you are making this for your Valentine’s Day date, I’m telling you know, you’ve got the night made; she/he will be swooning for you after the first bite.

 This dish is honestly the one meal I will bust out when I am trying to impress.